-Support and Options Avalable For Computing.
+Support and Options Avalable For Computer Science and I-Media.

 Information and Communication Technology is used throughout the School.
 It is important to both the curricular and extra-curricular activities of all students.